About Antique Persian Feraghan Rugs

-As one of the featured Persian rug types represented at the Vienna World Exhibition of 1873, the Feraghan carpet made an auspicious international debut.
-As part of a broad-scale marketing endeavor, Vienna proved to be a fitting venue and was instrumental in the introduction of these luxurious rugs to the European and western marketplace.
-As the for-export Sarough (or Sarouk) carpet, dubbed the American Sarouk, may have been intended for a fairly well-to-do, aesthetically-appreciative American clientele, the Feraghan with its more-sophisticated, artistic designs and palace-sized carpets typically appealed to the international aristocracy.
+As one of the featured Persian rug types represented at the Vienna World Exhibition of 1873, the Feraghan carpet made it's auspicious international debut.
+As part of a broad-scale marketing endeavor, Vienna proved to be a fitting venue and was instrumental in the successful introduction of these luxurious rugs to the European and western marketplace.
+As the for-export version of the Sarouk carpet, the Feraghan rug - dubbed the American Sarouk - was intended for a fairly well-to-do, aesthetically-appreciative American clientele and with its more-sophisticated, artistic designs and palace-sized carpets, typically appealed to the international aristocracy.

 The Antique Feraghan Rug